 This case overthrew the “mootness doctrine.”
 This case spanned more than access and the right to know.
 This win allowed my fight for handling issues to win over and over by jumping the “end of roundup” hurdle.
 Before this decision the end of a roundup was the end of the legal conversation.
 Many of you wont understand that… but this case is a true monument in this fight.

 I just found out that the Ninth Circuit Judge Noonan has passed away.
 Judge Noonan was one of the Judges that sat at the hearing on that case, I remember him.
 He was also the only dissenting opinion.
 His dissent was not necessarily to the issue, but how the legal conversation was being handled.
-He was unaware that I had tried numerous times to insert historic information and that the Bureau of Land Management (BLM) had objected and the district court Judge allowed the obstruction time and again.
-He felt that remand should be for permanent injunctive relief, if at all, and that to move it on remand for Preliminary was a waste of time.
+He was unaware that I had tried numerous times to insert historic information and that the Bureau of Land Management (BLM) had objected to, and the district court Judge allowed the obstruction, time and again.
+He felt that remand should be for permanent injunctive relief, not any temporary order, and that to move it on remand for Preliminary was a waste of time.